Chris Hedges: Early life

 Hedges was born on September 18, 1956, in St. Johnsbury, Vermont.
 His father was a World War II veteran, Presbyterian minister, and anti-war activist.
 He was raised in rural Schoharie County, New York, southwest of Albany.

 Education

 Hedges received a scholarship to attend Loomis Chaffee School, a private boarding school in Windsor, Connecticut.
 Hedges founded an underground newspaper at the school that was banned by the administration and resulted in his being put on probation.
 He participated in track and graduated in 1975.

 Hedges enrolled into Colgate University and, though heterosexual, helped found an LGBT student group.
 Hedges received his Bachelor of Arts degree in English from Colgate in 1979.
-He sought a postgraduate education at Harvard University's Divinity School, where he studied under James Luther Adams in addition to studying classics and Classical Greek.
+He then attended Harvard Divinity School, where he studied under James Luther Adams in addition to studying classics and Classical Greek.
 While attending Harvard, Hedges lived in Roxbury, a neighborhood in Boston, where he worked as a seminarian and ran a small church.
 He was also a member of the Greater Boston YMCA's boxing team, writing that the boxing gym was "the only place I felt safe."